Funds secured for Helen Putnam Park extension

 Davidon Homes initially submitted an application for 93 homes, but the accompanying draft EIR in 2013 was widely criticized.
 The developer elected to scale back, providing options for 66 or 63 homes.

 In March 2017, the revised environmental report discussed the impacts of that proposal, in addition to alternatives with 47 or 28 homes.
 A month later, the planning commission pushed the project forward for the city council to review a final EIR that also explored the possibility of no development south of Kelly Creek.

 On June 19, 2017, the council deemed the subsequent report was inadequate with a unanimous vote that ultimately triggered recirculation, subjecting the project to another round of public hearings.

 KCPP and Petalumans for Responsible Planning, or PetRP, the two organizations leading the fight, celebrated that decision as a victory.
-The ruling was used as leverage to compel the developer to negotiate a deal that would help secure part of the land to extend Helen Putnam Park and significantly reduce Davidon’s proposal, Colvin said.
+They used the ruling as leverage to compel the developer to negotiate a deal that would help secure part of the land to extend Helen Putnam Park and significantly reduce Davidon’s proposal, Colvin said.

-PetRP steering committee member Sue Davy said they were invited to sit down, but the organization didn’t want to accept a deal that required them to support development and shirked their commitment to retaining the land as an open space.
+However, during the negotiation process, PetRP walked away from the table, steering committee member Sue Davy said.
+The organization didn’t want to accept a deal that required them to support development and shirked their commitment to retaining the land as an open space.

 “It was clear that we couldn’t turn our backs on the folks that supported us, who were really invested in the fight for zero homes,” Davy said.

 KCPP and Davidon continued the negotiations, and eventually arrived at the agreement announced earlier this year, with two fundraising deadlines for potentially purchasing the land.

 Since the terms became public, PetRP has openly criticized the deal, and remains firm in its commitment to zero development.